alii13/dbt-formatter/README.md

 | lowerWords     | `false`   | Lowercases all `words` as identified by the tokenizer                  |
 | allowCamelcase | `true`    | Allows column names to be camelcased                                   |

+## Improvements

+This fork improves the handling of comments in SQL, particularly fixing the following issues:

+- Fixed an issue where a comma following a line comment would be incorrectly merged with the comment text
+- Properly handles comments with varying line endings (CRLF vs LF)

+## Publishing to npm

+To publish this package to npm:

+1. Replace `@your-username` in package.json with your actual npm username
+2. Update repository URLs to point to your GitHub fork
+3. Build the package: `npm run build`
+4. Login to npm: `npm login`
+5. Publish the package: `npm publish --access public`

 ## Development

 ### NPM scripts

 - `npm test`: Run test suite
-- `npm start`: Run `npm run build` in watch mode
-- `npm run build`: Generate bundles and typings, create docs
+- `npm run build`: Generate bundles and typings
 - `npm run lint`: Lints code
 - `npm run package`: Package dbt-formatter as a binary

+## Credits

+This is a fork of [henriblancke/dbt-formatter](https://github.com/henriblancke/dbt-formatter) with improvements for comment handling.

+## License

+MIT

 ## Roadmap